 The actions interface will open.
 Note that certain actions are only actionable to Core Administrators.

 Cancel a Service Request

-All users may cancel a request by selecting the "Cancel" option from the Edit Request interface (red "stop sign" icon).
+Customers can cancel a request in a "Draft", Waiting for core to agree" or "Waiting for Researcher Approval" statuses by selecting the "Cancel" option from the Edit Request interface (red "stop sign" icon).
 After confirmation, the request will be canceled in iLab.
 Note: Requests cannot be deleted in iLab, only canceled.

 Print a Service Request

 Any user may print a request using the "Print" action.
 This brings up an interface where you can select which elements of the request should be included.
 Next click on either the "web" button below to render as HTML (web page) or on the "pdf" button to generate a PDF file.
 Note: make sure that your browser allows you to open pop-ups to allow the rendered request to be visible.

 Core Administrators can delegate work by assigning a service request to core staff members.
 Click on the "track work" link ("spanner" icon).
 Under the "Assigned To" section, click on the down arrow to see a list of all core staff members listed in iLab (everyone who is added to the "Members" panel under the Administration tab).
 Click on the name of the staff you wish to assign to work on this request, and then click on the "add worker" button.
 The name you selected will now display right below the "Assigned To" header.
 You can remove an assigned worker by clicking on the red "X" to the right of their name.

 The assigned worker can also be viewed by core staff and core customers on the View All Requests Tab.